minghz/affnist_benchmark/README.md

 Both aim to train for the affNIST dataset (distorted and tralsated MNIST dataset, of sixe 40x40)

 # Description of content #
-`affMNIST_data/` - Contains all affMNIST input data to train the models
+`affNIST_data/` - Contains all affNIST input data to train the models

-`capsnet_affmnist` - CapsNet code.
+`capsnet_affnist` - CapsNet code.
 Modified from [naturomics/CapsNet-Tensorflow](https://github.com/naturomics/CapsNet-Tensorflow)

 `CapsNet-Tensorflow` - CapsNet code with fixed-point accuracy adjustments.
 From my [my other repo](https://github.com/minghz/CapsNet-Tensorflow)